 Pros and Cons of Asscher and Emerald

 Not so much a problem of practicality, but perhaps one of preference, is the lack of sparkle in emerald and Asscher cut diamonds.
 We live in an age of bright shiny things.
-Round brilliant cut diamonds show far more of the brightness and shine which society often demands, making them extremely fashionable
+Round brilliant-cut diamonds show far more of the brightness and shine that society often demands, making them extremely fashionable

 Emerald cut diamonds need care when choosing, because of the inclusions they often contain.
 Asscher cut stones are less susceptible to showing the inclusions, as the company chose only the best diamonds for the cut.

 A slight oddity of emerald cut diamonds is their usual orientation in engagement rings.
 Diamonds with a long side, such as marquise or pear cuts, usually occur set lengthways.
 This helps to elongate the look of smaller or wider fingers.
 Emerald cut stones, though, are usually set across the finger.
 There’s no real explanation for why this might be.